-This year, due to the coronavirus, we celebrated our 30th year of the Discovery Fair online and brought the FUN to you!
-Our talented faculty and instructors put together over twenty FREE, hands-on activities that included a homemade volcano, creative art projects, homemade yogurt, cooking with Keiki, LEGO, and much more.
+This year, due to the coronavirus, we celebrated our 31st Discovery Fair online and brought the FUN to you!
+Our talented faculty and instructors put together twenty hands-on activities that included homemade ice cream, creative art projects, learning about physics, LEGO, and much more.

 We hope to host the Fair at our campus again soon!

-Did you have fun with our videos?
-Take our super short survey and tell us what you think.
-Your feedback will help us do better next time - mahalo!
+Did you have fun?
+Take our survey and tell us what you think.
+Mahalo!

 Presented by Nolan Miyahara

 Description: Common hand tools that can be found around the house for multiple uses.
 Good hand skills learning for kids.

 Materials: Phillip head screwdriver, Slip joint plier